Hermann Axen: Arrest, illness and death

-Hermann Axen was arrested on 16 January 1990 at Berlin airport, as he arrived on a flight from Moscow.
+Axen was arrested on 16 January 1990 at Berlin airport, as he arrived on a flight from Moscow.
 He was held on suspicion of corruption and abuse of office.
 His bank accounts, which he shared with his wife, were blocked.
 The arrest warrant was rescinded on 31 January 1990, however, because of his failing health.
 After reunification the Berlin district court rejected an application by the state prosecutor to re-open the case on 27 June 1991.
-The prosecutor appealed the decision, but the application had still not been heard on 15 February 1992 when Hermann Axen died of heart failure.
+The prosecutor appealed the decision, but the application had still not been heard on 15 February 1992 when Axen died of heart failure.

 Holiday home

-In 1986 Hermann Axen had a holiday home built.
+In 1986 Axen had a holiday home built.
 In 1993 a Berlin court determined that the house had been built on land that he did not own and partly paid for from public funds.
 The subsequent upkeep of the property was paid for out of public funds.
 Axen had indeed paid rent, but the amount of the rent paid had been nominal.

 During the run-up to reunification, which formally took place in October 1990, holders of East German money were able to exchange their money for West German money at unrealistically favourable exchange rates.
 The arrangement was unpopular with West German central bankers, but was felt by the West German chancellor to be politically necessary.
 The first 4,000 Marks worth of an individual's savings could be converted at a rate of 1 for 1.
 Company debts and house loans were converted at the rate of 2 "East Marks" for each (western) Mark, while so-called "speculative money" was converted at a rate of 3:1.
 It therefore became important to be able to identify where money came from before converting it.
-During the "conversion period" Hermann Axen applied to convert a quarter of a million East Marks.
+During the "conversion period" Axen applied to convert a quarter of a million East Marks.
 The provenance of the money was declared to be as "regular income".